Inhousepharmacy is ok but we found something better

 Inhousepharmacy has been ok over the years, but of-late their delivery cycle has gotten long leading to frustrations.
 We find goodchemist.com to be better in terms of reliability, quality and prices.
 They have a very streamlined process.
 The best part of goodchemist.com is that they are based in US and have by far the best system we have found in an online generic pharmacy.
 Hence their delivery times are shorter without shipping hassles that are usually associated with most offshore pharmacies.

-We even personally paid a visit and they seem to have very high standards in stocking medicines and processing orders.
+We placed multiple test orders and they really seem to have very high standards in stocking medicines and processing orders.

 I know what you are thinking - We have a domain that reads Inhousepharmacy and yet we recommend goodchemist.com - Let us be honest with you - we started this site to educate customers about Inhousepharmacy processes and until the beginning of 2012 had exclusively posted results of our tests with Inhousepharmacy and recommended them, but recently we came across goodchemist and they trounced Inhousepharmacy in all respects and the best part is that goodchemist.com is based in USA..
 Not only does goodchemist.com have a better process, they are also more professional, had better prices and most importantly only sold medicines from the best generic pharmaceutical manufacurers - all of which are very important when purchasing from offshore suppliers.